 The Audit Committee has advised the board of governors that the corporation has an adequate and effective framework for risk management, governance and internal control.
-The specific areas of work undertaken by the Audit Committee in 2022/23 are:
+The specific areas of work undertaken by the Audit Committee in 2023/24 are:

-- A Risk Management Deep Dive.
-This audit provided substantial assurance with no recommendations. - A Business Continuity Planning and Disaster Recovery review which provided substantial assurance. - A Key Financial Controls; Purchasing and Creditors review which provided reasonable assurance with two medium actions agreed. - An Appraisal Process Review which provided reasonable assurance which identified two low and one medium action, - A Procurement and Contract Management review which provided reasonable assurance with two medium and four low actions agreed. - The financial statements and regularity audit scope and objectives were agreed by the committee.
+- A Health and Safety Review.
+This audit provided substantial assurance with no recommendations. - A Key Financial Controls Payroll Review.
+This audit provided substantial assurance with no recommendations. - An IT Disaster Recovery Review.
+This audit provided substantial assurance and identified one low priority action. - A Further Education Funding Rules Compliance Review.
+No opinion was provided.
+This audit identified four medium and one low priority action. - A Governance Review.
+No opinion was provided.
+This audit identified one low priority action.
+The financial statements and regularity audit scope and objectives were agreed by the committee.
 The committee also received the regularity self-assessment questionnaire.
-The committee were satisfied with the statements and evidence provided to support the preparation and completion of the financial statements. - A review of the 2022/23 fraud register through the annual fraud report.
+The committee were satisfied with the statements and evidence provided to support the preparation and completion of the financial statements. - A review of the 2023/24 fraud register through the annual fraud report.